 A TLSO (thoracic-lumbar-sacral orthosis) is a two-piece plastic spinal brace.
 It works like a body cast that can be removed.
-TLSO controls your spinal posture, helps reduce pain, prevents further injury and promotes healing.
+TLSO controls your spinal posture, helps reduce pain, prevents further injury, and promotes healing.

-Wearing Your TLSO
+Wearing a TLSO

 Always wear a T-shirt under the brace to provide a barrier between your skin and the plastic and to absorb sweat.
 Your TLSO must be worn tightly.
 This brace should reduce or prevent harmful motion in your back.
 It should be uncomfortable when you begin moving into positions you should avoid.
 You should be able to do many normal activities by yourself or with a little help from a caregiver or an assistive device.
 Ask your doctor for details and restrictions.